dgis/emu48android/ReadMe.txt

 TODO

-- Warn the user about the KML folder selection if this is Android < 5.0
-- Disable the Restore after loading a new state file.
 - Improve the swipe gesture.
 - The clock seems unsynchronized sometimes
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?)